What is an SSL Certificate - How does it work?

 The data you enter is “open” meaning that if someone were to intercept the data they could read it. (shared WI FI connection, airport lounge etc etc)

-SSL encrypts that data when it leaves the page -> it travels encrypted -> then decrypts itself on arrival.
+HOWEVER using SSL encrypts that data as it leaves the page -> it travels encrypted -> then decrypts itself on arrival.